JessicaBrown/hireMe/README.md

 # hireMe
-Job posting app built with vanilla PHP
+Job posting app built with basic PHP and MySQL.
+Hosting on hostinger